๐Ÿงฌ

 4. CJC-1295: DAC and Non-DAC Versions

-CJC-1295 with DAC: the drug affinity complex modification allows the peptide to bind to serum albumin in vivo, extending half-life to 6-8 days.
-Typical research dose is 1-2 mg subcutaneously once or twice weekly.
-Sustained elevation of GH and IGF-1 rather than pulsatile.
-CJC-1295 without DAC (also called mod GRF 1-29 or modified GRF): a short half-life (~30 minutes) version typically stacked with ipamorelin in research protocols 2-3 times daily.
-The stacked approach produces pulsatile GH release similar to physiologic pattern.
+CJC-1295 with DAC: the drug affinity complex modification allows the peptide to bind to serum albumin in vivo, extending half-life to 6-8 days, which supports infrequent dosing and produces sustained rather than pulsatile elevation of GH and IGF-1.
+CJC-1295 without DAC (also called mod GRF 1-29 or modified GRF): a short half-life (~30 minutes) version used in research for a more pulsatile GH-release pattern.
+The specific amounts, frequency, and whether compounds are ever combined are decisions for a qualified professional, not this page.
 Tracking with DAC: WEEKLY DOSE, INJECTION DAY, IGF-1 baseline and periodic measurement, weight and composition over weeks-to-months.
 Tracking with non-DAC stack: same as ipamorelin (multiple daily injections), plus the modified-GRF component logged separately.

 Key Points